 You're certain to bring hungry eaters to the table with this Belgian Waffles Recipe.
 Whether you serve them for weekend breakfast, holiday brunch or for dessert, the crispy exterior and soft flavorful interior will have them begging for more.

-- The purpose of separating the yolks from the egg whites is so they can be beaten until light and fluffy to add volume to the egg whites.
-This adds a noticeable lightness to the batter.
+- Why separate the eggs for the waffle batter?
+The purpose of separating the yolks from the egg whites is so the whites can be whipped until light and fluffy adding volume to the egg whites.
+This in turn, adds a noticeable lighter texture to the batter.

 - You may also like to top them with a drizzle of homemade Hot Fudge Sauce and ice cream for dessert.

-Other Sweet Treats and Waffle Recipes to Try
+More Southern Sweets and Waffle Recipes to Make

 Dishes like these waffles are a delightful choice for any meal.
 Other sweet brunch recipes you may like to try:

-- French Cakes a.k.a.
+- You may also like to make these French Cakes a.k.a.
 Waffle Cookies from A Dash of Sanity

 Thanks for visiting come back soon!